 I’ve been looking at new ways to work with our finances, ways to make tracking information as easy and compulsive as checking Facebook or Twitter.
 Recently, my wife and I have turned to apps, testing to see what the best way for us to track our money.

 Note: My wife and I have completely combined finances as it was suggested by our Financial Advisor.
 Whatever I see, she sees.
 It’s the best way we know of keeping the conversation about money fresh, and helps us to be accountable.

-We’ve tried apps before, but have always been hesitant of using anything more complicated that a spreadsheet.
+We’ve tried apps before, but have always been hesitant of using anything more complicated than a spreadsheet.
 (Not that there’s anything wrong with spreadsheets.)
-That’s because myfear was always that these apps wouldn’t be here to stay, like Microsoft Money, I used that program so much during my time at NorthShore Advisory.
+That’s because my fear was always that these apps wouldn’t be here to stay, like Microsoft Money, I used that program so much during my time at NorthShore Advisory.
 It is the single best application they ever made.

 In fact, I just tweeted about it:

 But I have to get over that.